nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 With many customers, it is hard for beauty salons to provide personalized customer service.
 Our product allows the user to keep track of customer information to better understand their customer demographics.
 This allows them to provide targeted services for customers as they return.
-It can also keep track of performance metrics, like total new memberships.
+It can also keep track of performance metrics, like total new customers.

 ### User stories